Legal-only ceremony at the Brisbane registry

 Original documents

-If you don’t bring all the necessary original documents, your ceremony may be cancelled or moved to another date.
+If you don’t bring them, your ceremony may be cancelled or moved to another date.

 Witnesses

-You must have at least 2 witnesses at your ceremony who sign the marriage certificate.
-Your witnesses can be family or friends and do not need to be Australian citizens.
+You need 2 witnesses to sign the marriage certificate.
+They can be family or friends and don't need to be Australian citizens.

 • be 18 or older